cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ## Why you might care about it

-I've always loved to learn how works behind the scene.
+I've always loved to learn how stuff works behind the scene.
 I've wrote this article for people that share the same curiosity.
 Also knowing how it works can help you respond to typical question like Can I run a binary from another CPU architecture in a container? is there any performance penalty? what's the difference between containers and VM? and so on.